shyim/shyim.me/content/blog/shop-and-thumbnails.md

 - Smaller backups of the shop, as we don't have to save thumbnails
     - Can be even smaller when the original images are saved on a cloud bucket
 - Can be self-hosted, if necessary
-- Be flexible in your template and use the dimension you want instead blowing up your storage
+- We can be flexible in our template and use the dimension we want instead blowing up your storage
-- Improve your global access times with some cloud image processing
+- Improves the global access times with some cloud image processing
     - This mostly requires that the original image are also saved on their network

 **Cons:**

 - When the image processing service is offline, images in our shop cannot be loaded
-- When the original images are saved in a cloud bucket and you don't make backups, our deleted file will be gone
+- When the original images are saved in a cloud bucket and we don't make backups, our deleted file will be gone
-- The choosen service needs caching or you should setup a cdn before your processing service
+- The choosen service needs caching so we should setup a cdn before your processing service

 ## How do we integrate such external service in our shopware shops?

-Unfortunately, Shopware does not support the usage of an external service by default. **But** the guys from FriendsOfShopware has covered you with the [Thumbnail processor plugin](https://store.shopware.com/frosh69611263569f/thumbnailprocessor-mit-lazy-loading.html).
+Unfortunately, Shopware does not support the usage of an external service by default. **But** the guys from FriendsOfShopware has covered us with the [Thumbnail processor plugin](https://store.shopware.com/frosh69611263569f/thumbnailprocessor-mit-lazy-loading.html).
 This extension is free and can be installed from Shopware store or from Github.
 Special thanks there to [tinecet](https://github.com/tinect) the author of the extension.

 What does the plugin for us?

 - Disabling the Shopware own thumbnail generation
-- Allows you to define a URL template how the storefront url needs to be generated
+- Allows us to define a URL template how the storefront url needs to be generated
     - A template looks like: `https://mycdn.shopdomain.com/{mediaPath}?width={width}&height={height}`
 - Adds lazy image loading to the storefront
 - Takes automatically care of the sizes attribute for responsive images